rebus-org/Topper/README.md

 Based on Topshelf.
 Exposes a drastically simplified API, where "services" are simply factories that return something `IDisposable`.

+Targets .NET Standard 2.0, so you must target either netcoreapp2.0 (or later), or net462 (or later) in your Console Application.

 ## Getting started

-Create `YourNewAwesomeWindowsService` as a Console Application project targeting at least .NET 4.5.2.
+Create `YourNewAwesomeWindowsService` as a Console Application project targeting AT LEAST .NET 4.6.2 or .NET Core App 2.0.

 Include the NuGet package :package: